 slowly catching on.

-Few women recall the man’s song.
+women recall the man’s song.
 All of both genders recall the woman’s song.
-All think that the
+All think that the material

-material lot of women improved substantially during the 20th Century and that women’s thirst to
+lot of women improved substantially during the 20th Century and that women’s thirst to escape the

-escape the boredom often experienced of lives confined to the home has been substantially, but by no
+boredom often experienced of lives confined to the home has been substantially, but by no means

-means entirely, quenched.
-Some wonder whether, given the hectic pace of our currently market-
+entirely, quenched.
+Some wonder whether, given the hectic pace of our currently market-driven lives,

-driven lives, this signal improvement won by women and the men aware enough to be their political
+this signal improvement won by women and the men aware enough to be their political supporters has

-supporters has gained anyone participating in family life – whether as a parent, child, or grandparent
+gained anyone participating in family life – whether as a parent, child, or grandparent – anything

-– anything worth having.
-Most women and some men wonder why men continue to “feel
+worth having.
+Most women and some men wonder why men continue to “feel misunderstood”.

-A problem common to both genders is, I believe, that we live in an "age in which the word diagnosis
+A problem common to both genders is, I believe, that we live in an age in which the idea of diagnosis

-is grossly misused".
-Our habit of using the tools and skills of objective science to make a diagnosis --
+is grossly misused.
+Our habit of using the tools and skills of objective science to make a diagnosis -- a

 discord and conflict.
 This essay elaborates this idea, and also proposes what I believe can be a